NBChub/bgcflow/README.md

 ### Step 2: Configure workflow
 #### Setting Up Your Samples Information
 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution, and `samples.csv` to specify the strains to analyse.
+Further, update reference `prokka-db.csv` with high quality manually annotated genomes that you would like to use for prokka annoations as priority.

 `samples.csv` example: